Poison Prevention Week is a great time to do some serious spring cleaning

 • After using any drug or chemical, put the cap back on and store it out of reach and sight of children.

 • Dispose of unused and out-of-date products properly.

 The Morgantown Police Department has a drop-off box for unwanted and unused medications.
 It is in the lobby area of the department at 389 Spruce St. Drop-offs can be made from 8 a.m. to 5 p.m.

 Also, the United States Drug Enforcement Administration’s Prescription Drug Take Back Day will be held from 10 a.m. to 2 p.m.
-April 24.
+April 30.
 During this time, the MPD sets up locations at area parking lots to make drop-offs easier and more convenient.
-This year’s locations are the Kroger stores on Patteson Drive and Earl Core Road, as well as the Walmart Supercenter on Hornbeck Road.
+Recently, those locations have included the Kroger stores in Morgantown.

-Insect bites and stings are more common in the warmer months but there are ways to avoid contact with potentially dangerous insects.
+Then as the weather gets warmer, insect bites and stings are more common.
+There are ways to avoid contact with potentially dangerous insects.
 Insects such as bees and wasps generally will stay away from humans; however, if one comes close, the best thing to do is to retreat slowly.
 Certain plants such as clover and flower trees, as well as strong perfumes and bright colors, can attract them.

 In West Virginia, there is only one harmful spider, the black widow, and two harmful snakes, the northern copperhead and the timber rattlesnake.
 According to the WVPC, bites from any other spider will result in redness and pain but can be treated with soap and water and a cool compress.